The history and evolution of Montbell sleeping bags

 Q: My feet are always cold.
 Do you have any advice?

 A: If your sleeping bag is long and has extra space, you can bunch up the bottom of the bag, increasing the density of insulation at your feet, and increasing heat retention.
 Another alternative is wrapping a sweater or down jacket around your feet.
 If your socks get wet, don’t try to dry them out by wearing them.
 Instead, change into dry socks, or warm your feet with your hands.
 Disposable heating pads are also convenient.

 Fumiaki Masaki was born in Osaka Prefecture, 1952.
-He is the current president of Montbell.
+He is the Advising Director of the Board at Montbell.
 In 1972, he went on an expedition in Europe and climbed the north face of the Grandes Jorasses and was the first Japanese climber to climb the western face of the Aiguille de Dru.
 In 1975, long time climbing partner and current CEO of Montbell, Isamu Tatsuno asked Masaki to go into business with him and the two formed Montbell.
 Over the years Masaki would be involved in product research and development, production and sales.
 His area of expertise is materials, particularly fabric and fibers.

 For more sleeping bags and gear see our "Lighten your load & get a good night's sleep" page.